extratone/bilge/notes/Notes-Drafts vs. Obsidian.md

 - [ ] [Actions for Obsidian in the Action Directory](https://actions.getdrafts.com/search?utf8=✓&q=obsidian).
 - [ ] Drafts’ absurdly high rating in the App Store.
 - [ ] [Live preview update - Obsidian Help](https://help.obsidian.md/Live+preview+update)
 - [ ] [Folding Text / Collapsable Headers - Feature Requests - Drafts Community](https://forums.getdrafts.com/t/folding-text-collapsable-headers/1034) - it looks like I may be one of few Drafts users who is *uninterested* in folding headers.
 In the several implementations I’ve tried them over the years, they tend to just confuse me / get me lost.
+- [ ] My *entire* library of just over 2000 drafts can be exported in seconds into a single, 26.3 megabyte [JSON file](https://i.snap.as/NJQL39r9.png).

 ## Misc